 Your restaurant staff might be stealing from under your nose- but do you sense it?
 It is a critical task for owners to deal with incidents of employee theft in the restaurant which is very much common malpractice in nearly every establishment.

-Another source mentions that employee theft of restaurant industry alone makes for $3 billion to $6 billion annually, on an average.
+Another source mentions that employee theft of the restaurant industry alone makes for $3 billion to $6 billion annually, on average.

 So, how to prevent employee theft in the restaurant?